 Non-controlling interest represents the portion of comprehensive income (loss) and net assets attributable to minority shareholders.
-Non-controlling interest is identified in the consolidated statements of operations and under equity in the consolidated statements of financial position.
+Non-controlling interest is identified in the consolidated statements of financial position.

 Revenue from contracts with customers

 The Company recognizes revenue from the following major sources: